EthanPortelli/Restaurant-Reservation/README.md

 # Restaurant-Reservation
 A reservation system for restaurant tables, created as a locally hosted website using NodeJs, Express, Mariadb, etc. (using Redis and/or Async Mutex for synchronization) (Express → TCP)

+This is the minimalist version.
+In order to run it, you would have to install NodeJs and MariaDb.
+Once installed, run the database.sql file in HeidiSQL (a frontend interface that is installed with Mariadb) to set up the database.
+Also, create a few tables for customers to reserve in the Tables table.
+Once that's all done, open the file in terminal and run the command "node App.js" to start up the backend server.
+The localhost link will appear to the website in the terminal, CTRL+CLICK it to be redirected to said website.

+Once on the website, you can login and register an accout.
+To use the website, you must be logged in.
+After logging in, you will be on the main page.
+On this page, all of the tables of this restaurant are displayed.
+If a table is available, a button will appear next to it that you can click to reserve said table.
+If it is claimed, no button will appear as someone else has already reseved it.
+On the top of the page, you can click "Your Reservations" to be redirected to your Account Information Page.
+On this page, your Username and Reservations are displayed.
+Next to each of your reservations is a button to cancel that reservation.
+When clicked, it will remove your reservation from the database and set the status of the table from "Claimed" to "Available", so that a reservation button will appear next to it on the main page once more.
+To go back to the home page, click "Home" on the top of the tape.

+To sign out, simply click "Sign Out" on the top of the main/account pages.